-This morning we will go Scuba Diving at for a 2 shore dives up to 10 meters exploring Melbourne’s beautiful reefs and their fish life.
-November and December courses there are no boat dives due to Covid.
-Typical starting time is 9 am meeting at the dive site chosen to suit the weather.
+This morning we will go Scuba Diving at for a one shore dive up to 10 meters exploring Melbourne’s beautiful reefs and their fish life, Then a Fantastic dive with the world class Red Boats charter service. .
+Typical starting time is 7-9 am meeting at Portsea.

 Before we start the last day of diving, you will need to come into the DGA Dive Shop to pick up your Dive Equipment a day or two before.

-This morning we will go Scuba Diving at Portsea Pier for a shore dive followed by a Fantastic Boat Dive, Diving up to 18 meters exploring Melbourne’s beautiful reefs and their fish life.
+This morning we will go Scuba Diving at one of our fantastic Piers for some shore diving exploring Melbourne’s beautiful reefs and their fish life.